SomeBlackMagic/tuya-mqtt/README.md

-This is a fork of https://github.com/TheAgentK/tuya-mqtt modified to work with devices connected via tuya-hub.
+This is a fork of https://github.com/TheAgentK/tuya-mqtt and https://github.com/Ilia-SB/tuya-mqtt modified to work with devices connected via tuya-hub.
 Only tested with a small number of devices I own.
-I changed the mqtt topic names structure, so compatability might be broken.
+I changed the mqtt topic names structure, so compatibility might be broken.
 It also relies on my fork of TuyAPI.
 Otherwise, I tried to keep it compatible with the original version.

+## Supported Devices
+This project supports various Tuya devices including:
+- Computer Power Switches (JH-usb model)
+- Standard switches and dimmers
+- Various other Tuya-compatible IoT devices

 Below is the description from the original repo.
 # tuya-mqtt